tomrodinger/air_conditioner_energy_saver/doc/README.md

 Name | IR Codes learn
 UUID | 0x1532
 Properties | WRITE, WRITE NO RESPONSE
-Type | uint32
+Type | UTF-8 String

 ### Specification
-Ir code: 6 bits (64 possible IR codes)
+Ir code: hexadecimal string with max value of FF

 ### Comments
 - The App tells the Device what IR code is to be learned.